-Choosing the right college to attend is a decision you don't want to rush into.
+Choosing the right college to attend is something that will take some time.
 You will want to find a school that fits you both academically and athletically.

 The first step is to make a list of 12-15 schools that you, initially, would like to attend.

 - Dream schools

 - Realistic schools